 We aim to be our customers' most trusted advisor and services partner in their path to cloud transformation and to accelerate the value of their cloud investments.
-We give customers the ability to make fluid decisions when choosing the right technologies, and we recommend solutions based on customers' unique objectives and workloads, irrespective of the underlying technology stack or deployment option.
-In this way, we empower our customers to harness the strength of the cloud.
+We give customers the ability to make informed decisions when choosing the right technologies, and we recommend solutions based on each customer's unique objectives.
+In this way, we empower our customers to harness the full benefits of cloud adoption.